kitfactory/illumo-flow/docs/concept.md

 ## Node Lifecycle
 - Abstract `Node` defines the minimal contract for binding, metadata exposure, and execution delegation.
-- Subclasses implement `run(payload) -> Any`; Flow wraps the call so it can record payloads, write configured outputs, and manage shared context access.
-Nodes that opt in via `allow_context_access=True` can call `self.request_context()` when special handling is unavoidable.
+- Subclasses implement `run(payload) -> Any`; Flow wraps the call so it can record payloads, write configured outputs, and still expose shared context access via `self.request_context()` when special handling is unavoidable.
 - `RoutingNode` (and helpers such as `CustomRoutingNode`) implement `run(payload) -> Routing | Sequence[Routing] | Sequence[Tuple[Routing, Any]]`, returning structured branch decisions instead of plain payloads.
 - `run_async` reuses the synchronous semantics by delegating to `run`, keeping the default implementation simple.
 - Concrete nodes may be registered via subclass discovery or explicit instantiation, enabling environment-specific extensions.